History, Arts and Culture of Asia (MA) (60EC)

-- A bachelor’s degree from a Dutch research university with specialisation: Chinese Studies, Japanese Studies, Korean Studies or South and Southeast Asian Studies
+- a bachelor’s degree from a Dutch research university in the specialisation Chinese Studies, Japanese Studies, Korean Studies or South and Southeast Asian Studies; or

-- you should have knowledge of the nature and role of as well as the ability to analyse and report on academic inquiry in the humanities or social sciences.
+- knowledge of the nature and role of as well as the ability to analyse and report on academic inquiry in the humanities or social sciences.

 In order to successfully participate in this programme, you must be proficient in English.
 The following requirements apply: